goabstract/Awesome-Design-Tools/README.md

 * [Readymag](https://readymag.com/) — a visually-pleasing tool for designing on the web from landing pages to multimedia long-reads, presentations and portfolios.
 * [STUDIO](https://studio.design/) — design from scratch, collaborate in real time and publish websites.
 * [Tilda](https://tilda.cc/) — create a website, landing page or online store for free with the help of Tilda modules and publish it on the same day.
+* [Wix](https://www.wix.com/) — the easiest and fullest-featured website builder, that allows you to create your own highly customized site.
 * [Webflow](https://webflow.com/) — build responsive websites in your browser, then host with us or export your code to host wherever.

 </article>